 Logistics and Supply Chain Summit Hub

-Since February 2018 Katja Busch has been responsible for the Sales Organization "DHL Customer Solutions & Innovation" as Chief Commercial Officer & Head of CSI at Deutsche Post DHL Group.
-From January 2013 - January 2018 Katja Busch was Chief Sales Officer (CSO) DHL Parcel Germany in the Post -eCommerce- Parcel division.
-Prior to this, she was Divisional Board Member for DHL Parcel for over six years in the Mail division at Deutsche Post AG responsible for domestic sales including customer service for Parcel.
+Since February 2018 Katja Busch has been responsible for the Sales Organization "DHL Customer Solutions & Innovation" as Chief Commercial Officer & Head of CSI at DHL Group.
+From January 2013 - January 2018 Katja Busch was Chief Sales Officer (CSO) DHL eCommerce Germany.
+Prior to this, she was Divisional Board Member for DHL eCommerce for over six years in the Mail division at DHL AG responsible for domestic sales including customer service for eCommerce.

-Appointed CSI DHL Parcel Germany in 2013, Busch assumed overall responsibility for customer service for both Mail and Parcel business units, including 22 call centers operated by Deutsche Post Customer Service GmbH.
-From March 2014 - January 2018, she headed international customer service for the Group's Post -eCommerce- Parcel division.
+Appointed CSI DHL eCommerce Germany in 2013, Busch assumed overall responsibility for customer service for both Mail and Parcel business units, including 22 call centers operated by DHL Customer Service GmbH.
+From March 2014 - January 2018, she headed international customer service for the Group's eCommerce division.
 In August 2016 she also assumed responsibility for the newly created Global eCom* Key Account Management unit.

-Deutsche Post DHL Group is the world’s leading logistic company.
+DHL Group is the world’s leading logistic company.
 The Group connects people and markets and is an enabler of global trade.
 It aspires to be the first choice for customers, employees, and investors worldwide.
-To this end, Deutsche Post DHL Group is focusing on growth in its profitable core logistics businesses and accelerating the digital transformation in all business divisions.
+To this end, DHL Group is focusing on growth in its profitable core logistics businesses and accelerating the digital transformation in all business divisions.
 The Group contributes to the world through sustainable business practices, corporate citizenship, and environmental activities.
-By the year 2050, Deutsche Post DHL Group aims to achieve zero emissions logistics.
+By the year 2050, DHL Group aims to achieve zero emissions logistics.

 Klaus Schwab is the Founder and Executive Chairman of the World Economic Forum, the International Organization for Public-Private Cooperation.
 Schwab has encouraged the establishment of communities providing global expertise and knowledge for problem-solving.
 Among them the Network of Global Future Councils, the world's foremost interdisciplinary knowledge network dedicated to promoting innovative thinking on the future.